memery1446/DexAggregator/README.md

 ## Token Faucet Note
 The Token Faucet can be removed from URDEX by removing the button and link from Navigation.js.
 It is a separate application alogether that can be cloned from [Token Faucet Repository](https://github.com/memery1446/TokenFaucet).

-#### Important: Remember that your deployed TK1 and TK2 addresses will not match the existing URDEX Token Faucet addresses.
+#### Important: The testing environment allows for the possibility of name duplication.
+The Token Faucet for the original URDEX drips TK1 and TK2, but only for the original URDEX addresses.
+Any URDEX clone will need it's own Token Faucet, should that operability be desired.

 ## 7. DEPLOYMENT ON SEPOLIA